-Chapter 15, Acronyms and Abbreviations, defines the acronyms and abbreviations used in this Draft EIR/EIS.
+Chapter 15, Acronyms and Abbreviations, defines the acronyms and abbreviations used in this document.

-Volume 2, Technical Appendices, provides additional details on the project alternatives; the Draft EIR/EIS process; and resource-specific background information, data, and other evidence supporting the analyses.
+Volume 2, Technical Appendices, provides additional details on the project alternative; the Draft EIR/EIS process; and resource-specific background information, data, and other evidence supporting the analyses.
 Technical appendices are primarily related to the affected environment and environmental consequences analyses.
-These appendices are numbered to match their corresponding section in Chapter 3, as well as Chapter 2, of this Draft EIR/EIS (e.g., Appendix 3.7-A is the first appendix for Section 3.7, Biological and Aquatic Resources).
+These appendices are numbered to match their corresponding section in Chapter 3, as well as Chapter 2, of this Draft EIR/EIS (e.g., 3.2-A is the first appendix for Section 3.2, Transportation).